consilience/laravel-api-token-generator/README.md

 it is useful to be able to generate tokens for a user.
 This package provides a simple Artisan command to generate a token.

-The token will be hashed using the `sha256` algortithm.
+The token will be hashed using the `sha256` algorithm.

 This package does not provide a database migration for the `api_token` column.
 That is left to your application.